netdata/netdata/streaming/README.md

 A proxy is a Netdata instance that is receiving metrics from a Netdata, and streams them to another Netdata.

-netdata proxies may or may not maintain a database for the metrics passing through them.
+Netdata proxies may or may not maintain a database for the metrics passing through them.
 When they maintain a database, they can also run health checks (alarms and notifications) for the remote host that is streaming the metrics.